 Using These Rules

-The Basic Rules document is divided into three parts.
+The Basic Rules document is divided into four parts.

 Part 1 is about creating a character, providing the rules and guidance you need to make the character you’ll play in the game.
 It includes information on the various races, classes, backgrounds, equipment, and other customization options that you can choose from.
 Many of the rules in part 1 rely on material in parts 2 and 3.